-I have a soft spot for Baroque churches and this one ticks all the items on the list, from the façade covered in blue-and-white tiles to the impressive, detailed gold carving work in the interior (wonderfully restored and preserved, by the way).
+I have a soft spot for Baroque churches.
+This one ticks all the items on the list, from the façade covered in blue-and-white tiles to the impressive, detailed gold carving work in the interior (wonderfully restored and preserved).

 For those who have been (or plan to be) on the Way of St. James, this church is in one of the Portuguese parts of the route (known as Caminho Português Central).
-The other possible route is called Caminho Português da Costa (Portuguese Coastal Way) and you can read about it here or download the free mobile app for iOS and Android.
+The other possible route is called Caminho Português da Costa (Portuguese Coastal Way).
+You can read about Caminho online or download the free mobile app for iOS and Android.

 The French part of the route is known to be crowded these days, so I think it’s time you hear of an alternative in Portugal.

 Address: Rua Padre José Pinheiro Duarte 39 – 4470-184 Maia

 At first glance, there’s nothing remarkable about the plain, boxy façade of this church, typical of the Romanesque period.

 Inside, there’s a mix of restoration work and add-ons made between the 17th and the 19th centuries, as was the norm in Portugal during these revivalist art periods.